Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 where the last step is by the triangle inequality.
 Moreover, zero is a median of $f_A$, since

 where the second bound is vacuously true since $f_A \ge 0$ everywhere.
 Consequently, with $m_f=0$, we get

-which gives \eqref{eq:isoperimetry}. \end{proof} In fact, for Lipschitz functions, normal concentration around the mean also implies normal concentration around any median, but possibly with worse constants \cite[Proposition~1.7]{Ledoux}: \begin{theorem} Let $(\cX,d,\mu)$ be a metric probability space, such that for any $1$-Lipschitz function $f \colon \cX \to \reals$ we have
+which gives \eqref{eq:isoperimetry}. \end{proof} In fact, for Lipschitz functions, normal concentration around the mean also implies normal concentration around every median, but possibly with worse constants \cite[Proposition~1.7]{Ledoux}: \begin{theorem} Let $(\cX,d,\mu)$ be a metric probability space, such that for every $1$-Lipschitz function $f \colon \cX \to \reals$ we have